imperial-genomics-facility/igf-pipeline-help/qc_report_page.md

 ## Project home
 This page provides a top level overview of the data availability for the project and lists required links for individual sequencing runs, project status description and analysis report page.
+Project home page has three different sections for

+  * Raw data (for project data overview)
+  * Status (for project status tracking)
+  * Analysis (for listing analysis reports)

 ### Project data overview
-This page describe raw data information for the project.
+This page describe availability of raw data for the project.
+This page has following sections

+  * Sequencing runs (list of runs)
+  * Sample stats (plot for combined data availability)

 #### Navigate to project data page
-Click on 'Project Home' from the nevigation tab present on the top e.g.
+Click on 'Project Home' from the nevigation tab present on the top menu, if you are in a different section of the top level page.

 <div style="position:relative; left:50px">
   <img src="images/project_home_nav.png" height="35" style="border:1px solid black">
 </div>

-or
+You can reach the same page from any of the run level or sample level page following the same method.

 <div style="position:relative; left:50px">
   <img src="images/run_home_nav.png" height="35" style="border:1px solid black" >
 </div>

-Then select specific page from left side menu
+Alternatively, you can select the 'Raw data' option from the left side panel, if you are in the project status or analysis report page.

 <div style="position:relative; left:50px">
   <img src="images/project_data_nav.png" height="100" style="border:1px solid black">